pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/advanced-topics/security/index.md

       Therefore, the Karabiner-Core-Service agent monitors changes to the focused application and UI element, and notifies the Karabiner-Core-Service daemon.
     - **Note:** Since the Karabiner-Core-Service agent is granted powerful permissions such as Accessibility, its role is intentionally limited.
-      Responsibilities such as executing user shell commands are handled by `karabiner_console_user_server` to keep privileges clearly separated.
+      Responsibilities such as executing user shell commands are handled by `Karabiner-Console-User-Server` to keep privileges clearly separated.

 ## Fully open source project